 Our Response to Avian Influenza

-In partnership with State veterinarians, USDA is implementing a National Milk Testing Strategy that will facilitate comprehensive H5N1 surveillance of the Nation’s milk supply and dairy herds.
+In partnership with State veterinarians, USDA is implementing a National Milk Testing Strategy that facilitates comprehensive H5N1 surveillance of the Nation’s milk supply and dairy herds.
 The strategy is designed to increase our understanding of the virus’ spread in the United States; support the rapid implementation of enhanced biosecurity measures to decrease the risk of transmission to other livestock; and inform critical efforts to protect farmworkers to help lower their risk of exposure.

 This new strategy builds on measures we have taken since the beginning of the avian influenza outbreak to contain the virus.
 This includes those taken by States and national risk mitigation measures like USDA's April 2024 Federal Order, which requires testing before cattle movement between States and has helped limit the spread of H5N1 to new States.